Delta Sagittae

 Delta Sagittae is a spectroscopic binary with a composite spectrum, meaning that light from both stars can be detected.
 It has an orbital period of about 10 years and an eccentricity of about 0.44.
 It is also a variable star, with its brightness changing between a maximum of magnitude 3.75 and a minimum of 3.83 in an unpredictable way.

 Delta Sagittae is moving through the Galaxy at a speed of 9.8 km/s relative to the Sun.
 Its projected Galactic orbit carries it between 23,800 and 35,300 light years from the center of the Galaxy.

 Naming

+Delta Sagittae (Latinized from δ Sagittae, abbreviated Delta Sge, δ Sge) is the star's Bayer designation.

-In Chinese, 左旗 (Zuǒ Qí), meaning Left Flag, refers to an asterism consisting of δ Sagittae, α Sagittae, β Sagittae, ζ Sagittae, γ Sagittae, 13 Sagittae, 11 Sagittae, 14 Sagittae and ρ Aquilae.
+In Chinese astronomy, 左旗 (Zuǒ Qí), meaning Left Flag, refers to an asterism consisting of δ Sagittae, α Sagittae, β Sagittae, ζ Sagittae, γ Sagittae, 13 Sagittae, 11 Sagittae, 14 Sagittae and ρ Aquilae.
 Consequently, the Chinese name for δ Sagittae itself is 左旗三 (Zuǒ Qí sān, the Third Star of Left Flag.)
+The IAU Working Group on Star Names adopted the name Zuoqi for δ Sagittae A on 18 June 2026, after the Chinese constellation.